topquark22/morseR24/README.md

 ## Configuration

-### Test mode

-There are two ways to enter test mode:
+### GPIO testing only

-1. Jumper pin D7 to ground.
+Jumper pin D7 to ground.
 When the Arduino is reset, the output will blink continuously every 1 second.
 If you hold down the button during the reset, then the button will act as a code key for manual input.

-2. In normal operation (D7 not wired to ground), you can enter test mode by holding down the button until the next loop starts.
-In this case, the button will act as a code key for manual input.
-To get out of test mode, reset the Arduino.

 ### Channel setting